3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 git push -u origin master
 ```

     - The name of our remote is origin.
 The default local branch name is master.
-The -u stands for upstream, and tells Git to remember these parameters, so when we type `git push` and Git will know what to do
+The -u stands for upstream, and tells Git to remember these parameters/set the upstream to this repo, so that when we type `git push` and Git will know what to do

 Refresh your GitHub webpage, and the files should be there.

 <br>

-# Forking and Cloning your first repository
+# Forking and Cloning your first repository (20m)

 ## What is forking?
 Intro

 The `fork` & `pull` model lets anyone fork an existing repository and push changes to their personal fork without requiring access be granted to the source repository.

 Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.
 This is how most open source projects operate.

 ## Now that everyone has their first repository on GitHub, let's fork and clone our first repository!
-(10m)

 #### Clone practice

 Cloning allows you to get a local copy of a remote repository.

-1. Navigate back to your Desktop and **delete your `test_repo` repository**:
+1. Navigate back to your Desktop and **delete your `planets` repository**:

     ```bash
 cd ~/Desktop
 rm -Rf test_repo
 ```

-2. Go to your GitHub repo for `test_repo`
+2. Go to your GitHub repo for `planets`
 3. Click the green "Clone or Download" button and copy the URl.
 Make sure that you use **Clone with SSH**

     ![clone](https://i.imgur.com/FjdRT66.png)